raymondcolebaugh/raymondcolebaugh.github.io/_posts/2016-08-29-existing-resources-in-terraform.markdown

 terraform import aws_instance.www1 i-aabbccdd
 ```

 The above will instruct Terraform to refresh it's information about the specified resource.
 In this example, it will load into the state file an aws_instance "www1" with the details from EC2 instance i-aabbccdd.
-You can then add the appropriate resource declaration your manifests.
+You can then add the appropriate resource declaration to your manifests.
 This allows you to begin managing that resource without ignoring or destroying it.

 ### Safely Modifying Your State File
-ometimes you may find yourself in a position where you need to modify the state file.
-If you must perform this dangerous operation, be sure to take a backup of your state file.
+Sometimes you may find yourself in a position where you need to modify the state file.
+If you must perform this dangerous operation manually, be sure to take a backup of your state file.
 Now we can use the "state" subcommand, a nice CLI wrapper for common state operations.
 This decreases the chances of the state file becoming corrupt due to something like a formatting error.

 As an example, assume that we have existing resources as described by the following Terraform manifest: